earthly/website/blog/_posts/2022-07-22-use-mongo-with-go.md

  - Atlas
  - Cluster
  - Database
-excerpt: "Learn how to use MongoDB with Go in this tutorial.
-Discover how to connect to a MongoDB Atlas cluster, perform CRUD operations, and query and manipulate data using the Go MongoDB driver."
+excerpt: Learn how to use MongoDB with Go in this tutorial.
+Discover how to connect to a MongoDB Atlas cluster, perform CRUD operations, and query the database using the Go MongoDB driver.
 ---

 Recently, NoSQL Databases like [MongoDB](https://earthly.dev/blog/mongodb-docker/), LevelDB, Redis, and others have been preferred for building and deploying applications.
 [MongoDB](/blog/mongodb-docker) is one of the most popular and adopted NoSQL databases due to its simplicity and ease of use.